DebianPool/Thursday-Night-Fights/thursday-night-fights.md

 #### Introduction

 ## Line up
-1. 1v1
+* One on One
-   1. Guilty Gear Xrd Rev 2
+   * Guilty Gear Xrd Rev 2
-   1. Marvel vs Capcom 2: New Age of Heroes
+   * Marvel vs Capcom 2: New Age of Heroes
-1. 2v2
+* Two on Two
-   1. Dead or Alive 2
+   * Dead or Alive 2

 _If time_